10 Real Benefits of Teaching Kids How to Use an Abacus

 how to use an abacus can solve math problems much faster than kids who only use traditional methods.

-- Quickly add and subtract numbers with more than one digit
+- Quickly add and subtract multi-digit numbers

-- Do math in your head
+- Perform calculations in their head

-- Cut down on hesitation during tests
+- Reduce hesitation while solving problems during tests

 2. Helps you remember things better